 1. Everything Under the Hood Demo

 Sales Rep Bill has a cursory phone call with a client who requests, “We’d like to see the demo.”
 After a few feature questions, Bill goes out to the client to show them the product.
 The Sales Engineer begins to march through the demo.
 The audience is engaged for the first 15 minutes and the overview.
 However, as demo hits 30 minutes, the attendees start saying, “We won’t need that,”, and “Does that cost extra?”
 A few of the features are captivating, but they are brief and not explained thoroughly.
 The CEO eventually checks his watch and leaves 60 minutes in.
 Soon, the room is silent.
 As the demo goes into the 2nd hour, the IT Lead Project Manager cuts Bill off.
 “We’ve got another appointment in 10 minutes, can we wrap this up?”

-Avoid the common blunders we see in demos and register to get access to our Pre-Demo Guide.
+(Avoid the common blunders we see in demos and by downloading our Pre-Demo Guide.)

 2. Sales Engineer Express Train Demo

 Malcolm is an astute Sales Engineer who is handed a set of needs and pains the customer would like to address in the demo.
 The next week, he comes with a customized presentation, and begins.
 At first everyone is captivated, “this solution will be great and save me some time”, they exclaim.
 Malcolm doesn't even pause.
 He goes through the next set of features, “What has been the typical improvement in a business when they add this feature?”
 The customer asks.
 “We’ll answer those questions following the demo.”
 Malcolm replies.
 Malcolm speaks for the next 90 minutes of demo, with brief interruptions from the sale rep.